Ultimate Guide to Medicare Advantage Enrollment

 - long-term care hospitals

 This SEP window will begin the month of admission and will end two months after the individual is discharged.

-The OEPI may be used monthly if needed.
+When making decisions regarding coverage, use the free help of an agent.
 Since some of the above enrollment periods only allow you to make a change one-time, don’t do it alone.
 You could be stuck with a plan you don’t want for an entire year.